So, have you ever thought about using a vacuum gauge, to check the condition of your engine.

 Additional Help About Readings

-Checking your engine with a vacuum gauge is still the fastest test.
-While vacuum gauge readings do not necessarily tell you with 100% certainty what the problem is; they will tip you off that something certainly is wrong.
+So, checking your engine with a vacuum gauge, is still the fastest test.
+While vacuum gauge readings do not necessarily tell you with 100% certainty what the problem is; they will tip you off that, something certainly is wrong.